How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Using a stochastic, engine-free model

 \section{Using a stochastic, engine-free model}

-We motivate and explain an approximate algorithm for tuning hyperparameters (for example, the thresholds in Section \ref{section:fixed}), not by running games on the chess engine, but simulating interventions on WDL sequences learned from games.
+We now present an approximate algorithm for tuning hyperparameters (for example, the thresholds in Section \ref{section:fixed}), not by running games on the chess engine, but simulating interventions on WDL sequences learned from games.

-\paragraph{Motivation.} As in \ref{section:fixed}, we wish to choose when to replace a weak move by a strong one during a game, using up to \(K\) assists with thresholds \(T_{1:K}\) (but the idea presented in this section applies to any choice of hyperparameters).
+\paragraph{Motivation} As in Section~\ref{section:fixed}, we wish to choose when to replace a weak move by a strong one during a game, using up to \(n\) interventions with thresholds \(T_1 \ldots T_n\) (but the idea presented in this section applies to any choice of hyperparameters, for example $\theta_1,\theta_2$ in the Bellman-1 and Bellman-2 algorithms).

-Re-evaluating games with engines for every candidate \(T_{1:K}\) is prohibitively slow, and suffers from the "curse of dimensionality": it took weeks on a strong server to optimally tune three thresholds using Bayesian optimization, and running time steeply rises with the number of variable to optimize over.
+Evaluating the uplift for every candidate \(T_1 \ldots T_n\) is prohibitively slow, and suffers from the "curse of dimensionality": it took weeks on a strong server to optimally tune three thresholds using Bayesian optimization, and running time steeply increases with the number of variables to optimize over.

-Instead, we use an \emph{engine-free} simulator built from logs: (i) per–move-number ($t$) banks of calibrated probabilities \((p_w(t),p_s(t))\) from games without intervention, computed on the raw WDL values using isotonic regression as described in \ref{section:isotonic}, and (ii) an empirical "uplift" \(\Delta(t,d)\) learned from games with randomized single interventions, where \(d=\max\{0,\,p_s-p_w\}\) is the strong–weak gap.
-We used 50,000 games of each type.
+Instead, we use an \emph{engine-free} simulator built from logs: (i) per--move-number ($t$) banks of WDL scores \((p_w(t),p_s(t))\) from games without intervention (where $p_w(t)$ resp. $p_s(t)$ refer to weak resp. strong moves), and (ii) an empirical "uplift" \(\Delta(t,d)\) learned from games with randomized single interventions, where \(d=\max\{0,\,p_s-p_w\}\) is the strong–weak gap.
+We used 100,000 games of each type.

-This approach provides a causal, fast estimate of expected score for any \(T_{1:K}\), enabling rapid Bayesian optimization with clear diagnostics (how often and when assists are triggered) while remaining faithful to observed play.
+This approach provides a fast estimate of expected score for any \(T_1 \ldots T_n\), enabling rapid Bayesian optimization with a clear diagnostics (how often and when interventions are triggered), while remaining faithful to observed play.